microsoft/vscode-python-devicesimulator/README.md

 - _**[Python 3.7.4](https://www.python.org/downloads/)**_: Make sure you've added python and pip to your PATH in your environment variables.
 (1)
 - _**[Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)**_: This will be installed automatically from the marketplace when you install Pacifica.

-The following dependecies can be installed for your by the extension by clicking yes when you are prompted to.
+The following dependecies can be installed for you by the extension by clicking yes when you are prompted to.
 (2)

 - _**Playsound**_
   install by typing the following commands in a console: `pip install playsound`